 The conceptual design recommendation is to construct a 1.2-acre stormwater wetland to treat stormwater runoff in the 5.6 acre contributing watershed.
 This will improve water quality in the downstream wetland and surface waters.
 Additionally, it will greatly increase the ecological quality of the habitat and improve plant and wildlife diversity.

-PEP is working through NEIWPCC to complete Engineering Design and Permitting for the habitat restoration project.
-PEP will work with our contractors, Interfluve and Land Use Ecological Services, Inc., and Town of Riverhead to complete the Engineering Design and Permitting services, which are anticipated to be complete December 2022.
+Engineering Designs and Permitting for the habitat restoration project has been completed.
+Interfluve and Land Use Ecological Services, Inc., and Town of Riverhead completed the Engineering Designs, Permitting services, as well as EPA QAPP.

 In 2019 PEP completed a conceptual design, with Land Use Ecological Services, Inc., for the priority habitat restoration project at Narrow River Road, Southold, NY.
 Click here for the Narrow River Road Wetland Restoration Conceptual Design Plan.